 - Why This Topic Is Important

 Asthma sufferers often manage symptoms with medication, trigger avoidance, and regular medical monitoring (1, 2).
-However, children who face cost barriers to care and/or medication are less likely to have well controlled asthma than children with access to regular medical care and may repeatedly be absent from school when their asthma flares up (1, 2, 3).For more information on asthma, see kidsdata.org’s Research & Links section.
+However, children who face cost barriers to medication or treatment are less likely to have well-controlled asthma than children with access to regular medical care, and may repeatedly be absent from school when their asthma flares up (1, 2, 3).For more information on childhood asthma, see kidsdata.org’s Research & Links section.

 Sources for this narrative: